hertzmann/hertzmann.github.io/_posts/2025-10-26-isolation.md

 </center>
 </p>

-Recordings allow you to develop a relationship with a performers, as we infer their personalities from their music and their public lives.
+Recordings allow you to develop a sort of relationship with a performer.
 Sometimes we feel like they're directly communicating with us.
 It's a one-sided, parasocial relationship, but a relationship nonetheless.

 With the development of music recording, radio, cinema, and, then, television, communal music-making diminished.
 Why go through the trouble of learning instruments, getting your amateur friends together, picking a song, and playing it, when you can listen to a recording of some of the best music in the world?
 Or watch amazing artists perform on television or online?